OnomeAkpobaro/airbnb-clone-project/README.md

-Airbnb Clone Project
+**Airbnb Clone Project**

-Project Overview
+**Project Overview**

 The Airbnb Clone project is a comprehensive, real-world application designed to simulate the development of a robust booking platform similar to Airbnb.
 This project focuses on creating a scalable backend system that handles user interactions, property listings, bookings, and payments while implementing modern software development practices.

-Project Goals
+**Project Goals**

-User Management: Implement a secure system for user registration, authentication, and profile management Property Management: Develop features for property listing creation, updates, and retrieval Booking System: Create a comprehensive booking mechanism for users to reserve properties Payment Processing: Integrate secure payment systems to handle transactions Review System: Enable users to leave reviews and ratings for properties
+**User Management**: Implement a secure system for user registration, authentication, and profile management **Property Management**: Develop features for property listing creation, updates, and retrieval Booking System: Create a comprehensive booking mechanism for users to reserve properties Payment Processing: Integrate secure payment systems to handle transactions Review System: Enable users to leave reviews and ratings for properties